 SEO conversions are the desired actions that happen after someone visits your website from an organic search result.
 Learn how to track SEO conversions and start improving organic search performance.

-So what’s the solution?
-To see how SEO drives revenue, you need much more than impressions and clicks.
-Instead, you have to track conversions like signups, leads, and sales.
+To see how SEO drives revenue, you have to track conversions like signups, leads, and sales.

-In this guide to SEO conversion tracking, we’ll cover which metrics to monitor, how your conversion rate compares to the competition, and how to track website conversions in Google Analytics and other tools.
+In this guide, a panel of experts helps us understand which metrics to monitor, how your conversion rate compares to the competition, and how to track website conversions in Google Analytics and other tools.

 What are SEO conversions?

-SEO conversions are the actions that visitors take once they have landed on your site.
+SEO conversions are the actions that visitors take once they land on your site.
 These metrics go beyond organic search traffic, measuring progress toward business goals instead.

 Depending on your industry and business model, conversions may include:

 The SEO metrics above are particularly important because they’re closely tied to revenue.
 But it’s also helpful to monitor the steps that happen on the path to a sale.
-Your micro conversions may include:
+These micro-conversions may include:

 How to calculate your SEO conversion rate